husakki/scrolller_scraper/README.md

-# scrolller_scrapper
+# scrolller_scraper
- This is a Webscrapper for the website: scrolller.com
+ This is a Webscraper for the website: scrolller.com